rkrux/client-server-simulation/Readme.txt

 Server Specifications: Server should accept a single parameter from the command line the port number to listen to.
 The server should execute the commands received from the server and send their output to the client.
-For the get command, after receiving the name of the file from the client, if the file cannot be opened in the current directory, then the server should return appropriate message to client so that it may print “File not found” error message.
+For the get command, after receiving the name of the file from the client, if the file cannot be opened in the current directory, then the server should return appropriate message to client so that it may print ï¿½File not foundï¿½ error message.
 If the file is opened successfully, then the server should send all the characters of the file to the client until the end of the file is reached.
 After sending the file, the server should close the file and then continue to listen for more client requests, in an iterative fashion.
 Server should print out appropriate informative messages as it executes.
 Server should run indefinitely until the user kills it (say using control-C at the command line).